htbkoo/htbkoo/README.md

 ### 👋 Hi there

-This is htbkoo and I am a software engineer who love learning things 🎶
+This is htbkoo and I am a software engineer who love learning new things 🎶

 #### 💻 Currently, I am using these